LuceCompany/DroidBox-module/README.md

-# Checking out Anbox-modules-dkms (android drivers, default in linux kernel> = 5.0) in system and enabling it.
+# Enable out DroidBox-modules (android drivers, default in linux kernel> = 5.0) in system and enabling it.

-Ubuntu based system have build binder_linux in the kernel located kernel/drivers/android/`**` This repository will check if our system has ashmen and binder kernel built in.
+Project based on `Anbox` [orginal project](https://github.com/anbox) Ubuntu based system have build binder_linux in the kernel located kernel/drivers/android/`**` This repository will check if our system has ashmen and binder kernel built in.
+In Add Ashmem is enable for secure boot

 # Install Instruction
 Check install `dkms` and linux-headers in your system.